 The recent plunge in oil prices, combined with fears of a coming recession, have caused oil stocks to decline significantly in recent weeks.
 As a result, this has compressed valuations and elevated dividend yields across the energy sector.

 Of course, there is no guarantee the high levels of expected returns will materialize.
 A prolonged recession could derail these companies’ growth prospects, and could result in dividend cuts.
 As a result, only investors with a long-term focus and a high tolerance for risk should consider investing in oil stocks.

 Meanwhile, Exxon Mobil is arguably the most conservatively run company, with the strongest balance sheet of the group.
 It has the highest credit rating of the oil majors, and has increased its dividend each year for over 30 years (as has Chevron).

 On the other hand, Royal Dutch Shell seems to have the potential to offer the highest 5-year return.
 It possesses the strongest combination of an undervalued share price, future EPS growth potential, and a high dividend yield.

-All of the Big Oil stocks on this list are expected to generate attractive returns to shareholders of at least 10% per year through 2024.
-This makes all six potentially attractive picks for investors, particularly those looking for income as the group widely offers high dividend yields.
+All of the Big Oil stocks on this list are expected to generate attractive returns to shareholders through 2025.
+This makes all six potentially attractive picks for investors, particularly those looking for income and value.